 It was surprising because we weren’t expecting a body to be in the disc as they usually get ripped apart.

 We think a body has come in and been partially ripped apart, but it has possibly an iron or nickel core – denser than usual asteroid material – that’s survived.

-What could your research tell us about the make-up of our own Solar System?
+What could your research tell us about our own Solar System?

 Because white dwarfs are so dense they are extremely stratified – hydrogen and helium are the lightest elements and float to the surface while everything else sinks down into the core.

 So when an asteroid hits a white dwarf, for a little while we can see it in the top layer before it sinks down.

 With these white dwarfs you also see silicon, magnesium, iron and oxygen in the atmosphere – so we can say ‘okay, that’s accreted planetary material’.

 We can then model that and work out what the composition of that body was.